nllz/IRTF-HRPC/draft-research.md

 The status code would be named '451', a reference to Bradbury's famous novel on censorship

-During the IETF meeting in Dallas, there was discussion about the usefulness of '451'.
+During the IETF92 meeting in Dallas, there was discussion about the usefulness of '451'.
 The main tension revolved around the lack of an apparent machine-readable technical use of the information.
 The extent to which '451' is just 'political theatre' or whether it has a concrete technical use was heatedly debated.
 Some argued that 'the 451 status code is just a status code with a response body' others said it was problematic because 'it brings law into the picture'.
-Again others argued that it would be useful for individuals, or organizations like the 'Chilling Effects' project, crawling the web to get an indication of censorship (IETF discussion on '451' &#x2013; author's field notes March 2015).
-There was no outright objection during the Dallas meeting against moving forward on status code '451', and on December 18, 2015 the Internet Engineering Steering Group approved publication of {{RFC7725}} 'An HTTP Status Code to Report Legal Obstacles'.
+Again others argued that it would be useful for individuals, or organizations like the 'Chilling Effects' project, crawling the web to get an indication of censorship (IETF discussion on '451' - author's field notes March 2015).
+There was no outright objection during the Dallas meeting against moving forward on status code '451', and on December 18, 2015 the Internet Engineering Steering Group approved publication of 'An HTTP Status Code to Report Legal Obstacles'.
 It is now an IETF approved HTTP status code to signal when resource access is denied as a consequence of legal demands {{RFC7725}}.

 What is interesting about this particular case is that not only technical arguments but also the status code's outright potential political use for civil society played a substantial role in shaping the discussion, and the decision to move forward with this technology.